 The 30-share Sensex ended up by 359.40 points, or 1.41 per cent, at 25,841.92 — its biggest single-day gain since October 5.
 The gauge had lost 381.95 points in the previous session.
 The broad-based NSE Nifty reclaimed the 7,800-level before settling at 7,842.75, up 110.95 points, or 1.43 per cent.

-- Rupee recovers 5 paise against US dollar
+- Rupee plunges to all-time closing low of 68.95 against US dollar

 “Most participants” at the US central bank’s October policy expected conditions to be right by their next meeting, having broadly dropped their worries about the global economy and recent market turmoil, the Fed minutes said.
 Fed chief Janet Yellen had said earlier in the year she expected an increase by 2016 but a hike was put off several times during the summer as world markets were hammered by worries about China and the global outlook.
 Delaying a rise “could increase uncertainty in financial markets and unduly magnify the perceived importance of the beginning of the policy normalisation process,” the minutes said.